Saddam Beach: 2003 Gulf War

 During the course of the invasion of Baghdad, the village witnessed many anti-American and anti-British demonstrations.
 Goods made in these countries were generally boycotted and even thrown into the sea.
-Many of the villagers who had work in Gulf countries were forced to return to Saddam Beach as their jobs were lost due to the aftereffects of the Gulf War, further increasing animosity to the West.
-Large cut-outs and posters of Saddam, along with Iraqi flags were erected along the roadside by the locals, marking their protest.
+Many of the villagers who had work in Gulf countries were forced to return to Saddam Beach as their jobs were lost due to the aftermath of the Gulf War, further increasing animosity to the West.
+Local residents expressed their protest by installing large cut-outs and posters of Saddam, accompanied by Iraqi flags, along the roadside.

 In November 2006, villagers reacted to the death sentence of Saddam Hussein by staging a protest rally, mouthing slogans against American President George W. Bush.
 Around fifty people, including women and children, participated in the march.